-- Q. What administration options are available with BENLYSTA (belimumab)?
-There are two administration options for BENLYSTA: subcutaneous (under the skin) injection and intravenous infusion for adults and children aged 5 years and older with SLE or lupus nephritis. - Q. Why is BENLYSTA given by infusion?
+Q. What administration options are available with BENLYSTA (belimumab)?

+There are two administration options for BENLYSTA: subcutaneous (under the skin) injection and intravenous infusion for adults with SLE and lupus nephritis.
+Intravenous infusion is available for children aged 5 years and older with SLE.

+Q. Why is BENLYSTA given by infusion?

 BENLYSTA is made of complex proteins.
 It cannot be taken orally because it would be broken down in the stomach before reaching the bloodstream.
 Once BENLYSTA is broken down, it cannot work properly.
-For this reason, it's given directly into the bloodstream. - Q. Can I stop taking my other medications while on BENLYSTA?
+For this reason, it's given directly into the bloodstream.

+Q. Can I stop taking my other medications while on BENLYSTA?

 BENLYSTA is intended to be added to other lupus treatments.
-You should not make any changes to your current treatment plan without first talking to your doctor. - Q. How will I know if I'm having an allergic or infusion reaction after receiving BENLYSTA?
+You should not make any changes to your current treatment plan without first talking to your doctor.

+Q. How will I know if I'm having an allergic or infusion reaction after receiving BENLYSTA?